-Karl has been in charge of the design of the Whitechapel Estate, a major residential-led mixed-used development in East London, and One Embassy Gardens, an office building facing the new United States Embassy in London which will soon become the home of Penguin Random House.
+Previously, Karl led the design of the Whitechapel Estate, a major residential-led mixed-used development in East London, and One Embassy Gardens, an office building facing the new United States Embassy in London which has become the home of Penguin Random House.
 Prior to that he worked on Lincoln Square in Westminster and 20 Blackfriars, a mixed-use development in the borough of Southwark.
-Karl’s recent work includes several projects in India and the Middle East that developed innovative workplace and retail concepts.

 Previous key design experience includes the largest office headquarters project in London for J.P.
 Morgan and the Education Zone for the Aerospace City Masterplan.
 He has designed and coordinated its main campus, incorporating the Aeronautical College, Aerospace University, the flight simulator centre and student accommodation.
 Prior to this, he designed elements of the expansion of the Abu Dhabi International Airport in its Midfield Terminal Complex development, currently in construction.